mesaqlain/webscraper-unis/README.md

 # webscraper-unis
-This notebook contains a tutorial on how to scrape dynamic websites using Selenium and WebDriver
+The notebook **webscraper-unis.ipynb** contains a tutorial on how to scrape dynamic websites using Selenium and WebDriver in Python using Jupyter Notebook.